ruslanmv/Chat-Researcher/README.md

 control /name Microsoft.DeviceManager
 ```

-you can install cuda from this site
+you can install cuda from this site, we will install the version 11.8.0
 https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Windows

 In this project we will test different models, ones that can ran from local and online.